 F. Differences Between Retrofit Pilot Program and Existing Title I Program

 With the exceptions discussed below, the Retrofit Pilot Program will be governed by the Title I program regulations at 24 CFR part 201.
-This notice does not make any changes to the current Title I Property Improvement Program.
+This Start Printed Page 69116notice does not make any changes to the current Title I Property Improvement Program.
 The differences specified in this notice are only applicable to lenders selected to participate in the Pilot Program.

 Lenders selected to participate in the Retrofit Pilot Program must enter into a Retrofit Pilot Program Agreement by which they commit to adhere to the Title I program regulations, except as modified in this notice and in subsequent refinements, such modifications being applicable only to loans insured under the Retrofit Pilot Program.
 There will also be other requirements applicable to the Retrofit Pilot Program; for example, insuring Retrofit Pilot Program loans only in communities selected for the Pilot Program.